rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

     - [ ]  About the implementation of the prototype
     - [ ]  About the implementation of the protégé plugin
     - [ ]  Experiments and evaluation
+- [ ]  Send draft to profs and ask them for feedback

 19.06.2023 - 25.06.2023